paperclippete/Milestone3/readme.md

 ##### User Stories

 * As an inexperienced cook...
-    1. I want quick access to a variety of desserts based on ingredients I know I like
+    1. As a user, I want quick access to a variety of desserts based on ingredients I know I like
-    2. I want to be able to find recipes that are quick to make
+    2. As a user, I want to be able to find recipes that are quick to make
-    3. I want to be able to save the recipes that I have enjoyed
+    3. As a user, I want to be able to save the recipes that I have enjoyed
 * As an experienced cook...
-    1. I want quick access to a variety of desserts based on ingredients I like
+    1. As a user, I want quick access to a variety of desserts based on ingredients I like
-    2. I want to see information about the recipe (such as preparation time, how many it serves and allergen information) at a glance
+    2. As a user, I want to see information about the recipe (such as preparation time, how many it serves and allergen information) at a glance
-    3. I want to be able to share my knowledge and experience by easily adding my own recipes to the site
+    3. As a user, I want to be able to share my knowledge and experience by easily adding my own recipes to the site
-    4. I want to be able to manage my recipes, editing them or deleting them as necessary
+    4. As a user, I want to be able to manage my recipes, editing them or deleting them as necessary
-    5. I want to be able to save my favourite recipes and access them quickly
+    5. As a user, I want to be able to save my favourite recipes and access them quickly
 * As a user with food-intolerance or allergies...
-    1. I want to search a database of recipes that will be suitable to my needs
+    1. As a user, I want to search a database of recipes that will be suitable to my needs
-    2. I want to clearly see suitable recipes at a glance
+    2. As a user, I want to clearly see suitable recipes at a glance

 #### Scope